 Take simple actions on your property to help protect water wherever you live.

-SEASONAL TIP: SPRING
+SEASONAL TIP: SUMMER

 Keep lawn clippings off the street.
 You will keep those clippings from washing through the stormdrains to the nearest lake or creek.
 The nutrients in those clippings cause unsightly algae growth in lakes.
 Point your mower so that clippings blow onto the lawn.
 Sweep up any clippings that land on the street.